-20 Apr Kelly Starrett – How To Free Yourself From Being Deskbound
+20 Apr Dr. Kelly Starrett – How To Free Yourself From Being Deskbound

 Kelly Starrett is a movement teacher, strength coach, visionary physical therapist, international speaker, and co-founder of MobilityWOD.com, which has transformed how athletes think about human movement and athletic performance.

 His first book, Becoming A Supple Leopard, is a New York Times and Wall Street Journal bestseller and was one of the 100 Most Notable Books in 2013 on Amazon.

 His most recent book (co-written with his amazing wife Juliet and Glen Cordoza) – Deskbound: Standing Up to a Sitting World – unveils a detailed battle plan for surviving our chair-centric society.
 This book provides creative solutions for reducing the amount of time you spend on your backside, as well as providing strategies for transforming your desk into a dynamic, active workstation that can improve your life.

 Deskbound is set to become a “game-changing” new approach to biomechanics and human movement.

 During our discussion, Kelly and I chat about the new book and the dangers of slipping into a sedentary lifestyle.
 More importantly, though, this interview will open up your eyes and remind you that as humans, we are all designed to move.

 Kelly outlines the benefits to optimizing your physical environment and teaches you simple approaches to standing more often, self-mobilization, resting load, and so much more!

 Here’s what you’ll hear about in this week’s amazing episode:

 - Find out why humans are designed to move